 Some of the most common social and emotional challenges children face in childcare and school setting include:

 - Difficulty interacting with peers and educators

 - Inability to pick up on social cues

 - Challenges in managing emotions and expressing them

 - Regulating their own behavior

 Unfortunately, these problems can have an impact on a child’s ability to learn and develop the critical skills they need to be successful as they grow.
-In the same way that we teach math, reading, science and music, we must teach the social-emotional skills children need to regulate their behavior and feelings.
+In the same way that we teach math, reading, science, and music, we must teach the social-emotional skills children need to regulate their behavior and feelings.

 Teaching social-emotional skills to preschoolers is an effective strategy for managing and reducing challenging behavior.
 Fortunately, teaching social-emotional learning (SEL) skills in the classroom doesn’t mean singling out children with behavioral issues.
-All students can benefit from SEL, so integrating concepts into your curriculum and daily routines is a smart idea.
+All children can benefit from SEL, so integrating concepts into your curriculum and daily routines is a smart idea.